 c.
 Children living in the Catchment Area with a sibling at the School d.
 Children living in the Catchment Area e.
 Children living outside the Catchment Area with a sibling at the School f.
-All other children
+Children living outside the Catchment Area who meet the faith criterion